Loading...

 SFTP

-When making FTP connections, use SFTP instead of normal FTP.
-FTP setup using Secure FTP explains how to use SFTP.
+Instead of using standard FTP to create FTP connections, utilize SFTP.
+FTP setup using Secure FTP elaborates on how to use SFTP.

 Using Trustworthy Software

-A key component to security is making sure you only install trustworthy software on your server.
-Software from the distribution repositories that your server is already set up to use has been vetted and seen as trustworthy.
-Be careful when installing 3rd party software from untrusted services, you may be unknowingly installing malware.
+A key security component is ensuring you only install trustworthy software on your server.
+Software from the distribution repositories that your server is already set up to use has been vetted and seen as reliable.
+Be careful when installing third-party software from untrusted services; you may unknowingly install malware.

 Updates

-You should also strive to keep your software up to date.
-The longer you keep out-of-date software the more likely you are to have known vulnerabilities in that software exploited.
+You should maintain your software updates.
+The longer you stay with out-of-date software, the more likely known vulnerabilities will be exploited.

 Summary